S-Y-A-N/S-Y-A-N/README.md

-# ✧ Hello, World! :)
+# ✧ Hello, world! :)

 I am a developer capable of doing web development work.
-**Working** on expanding my skills in web and mobile development to build scalable and effecient applications.
+I work on expanding my skills in web and mobile development to build scalable and effecient applications.
-**Planning** to learn more about systems/low-level programming in the near future.
+Also, I plan to learn more about systems/low-level programming in the near future.

 ## ⚙︎ Languages and Technologies